 Why is golf so difficult?
 Lets put golf in perspective.

 You have a small stationary white ball on the ground.
 You are required to hit it with a small angular and lofted object on the end of a stick.
-The goal is to hit it with as much speed as controllable.
+The goal is to run it with as much speed as controllable.

 An imperceptible 0ne-degree of clubface error can send the dozens of yards offline.
 And that’s just the goal.
 Now here is the hard part.

 To control the club, you are using an amazingly complicated yet sophisticated machine – the human body.
 You own one, but you probably don’t know much about it.
 Did you know that you have over 680 skeletal muscles and 206 bones?
 To strike a golf ball, you must activate some muscles, sequence others and stabilize parts of the body to produce an ideal golf swing motion.
 Wow, this seems like an overwhelmingly complicated task.

 The good news is that in our lifetimes, we have learned to do many things with the body such as riding bicycles, driving cars, walking and running.
 The problem is that many of the things we have learned are linear – in one direction.
-When you ride a bicycle you move the upper body and lower body in the same direction.
+When you ride a bicycle, you move the upper body and lower body in the same direction.
 Same with running.
-Golf tends to be more difficult because your body is moving in two directions in the backswing and then in the downswing.
+Golf tends to be more difficult because your body is moving in two courses in the backswing and then in the downswing.
 It requires symmetry and a rotational separation between the upper body and lower body.

 This separation is new and unfamiliar to many people.
 Their lifestyles haven’t required them to turn much.
-This includes things like sitting at a desk or driving a car where very little upper body and lower body rotation is required.
-As a matter of fact, as we age our rotational ability declines.
+These include things like sitting at a desk or driving a car where tiny upper body and lower body rotation is needed.
+As we age, our rotational ability declines.
 Twisting our bodies becomes more difficult.
-This might be the reason so many of us purchase SUV’s.
+These might be the reason so many of us purchase SUV’s.

 So what can we do?